 Tinned food labels: Brands consistently change their packaging and they echo the trends at the time.
 Longstanding brands are perfect for something like this, I mean, look how far Coca-Cola have come since 1892!

 A takeaway menu: It might seem like a silly idea but a simple menu can tell you a number of things!
 By the time you open your capsule the restaurants building may be something completely different, and the prices may seem unbelievably cheap too!

 A floorplan of your home: Whether it’s a hand-drawn floorplan or you get your hands on some blueprints, floorplans show how your home has changed over time (a great reason to get that conservatory you’ve always wanted).

 Now to the fun part – burying it!
 Before burying your capsule make sure that everything inside is clean and dry.
 This will prevent your items becoming damaged whilst they are buried.
 It’s also important not to include staples or paper clips on anything you add, they’ll corrode over time, leaving nasty debris on your belongings.

 The length of time you’re planning on burying the capsule for will largely depend on what container you use.
 If the capsule is going to stay in the depths of your cupboard, indoors, we recommend an old shoebox.
 They’re a good size and will give your items good protection.

 Digging a hole – seems simple right?
 Well, there are a few things to consider before committing to a location.
-Think about a location where the time capsule is likely to be found or accessed in years to come.
+Think about a location where the time capsule is likely to be found in years to come.
 At the end of the garden might not be the best option, as it may never be found!